akora/akora-dev-blog-astro-citrus/src/content/post/multi-tier-home-lab-introduction.md

 Based on top of Tier TWO, I want to have:

 - [Portainer](https://github.com/portainer/portainer) installed and configured on one of the servers
-- The [Portainer agent](https://docs.portainer.io/admin/environments/add/docker/agent) installed and configured on all other servers
+- The [Portainer agent](https://docs.portainer.io/admin/environments/add/docker/agent) installed and configured on all the other servers

 In order to make Portainer work seamlessly, in this tier I also need to have: